savasozkan/yesilcam/README.md

 # YesilcamGAN: Automatic Face Translation to Yesilcam Artists

 * Examples will be proliferated very soon.
-* You can download Yesilcam artist dataset very soon.
+* You can download Yesilcam Artists dataset very soon.
 * Enjoy!...

 Yesilcam Samples